ThomasBallardCI/woof-and-bean-M4/README.md

 Heroku:
 -
     1. Log into Heroku and click the 'New' button, then the 'Create a new app' button
-    2. Enter a name for your app (this must be unique), choose the region that is closest to you and click the 'Create app' button
+    2. Enter a name for your app (this must be unique), choose the region that is closest to you, and click the 'Create app' button
     3. Click 'Reveal Config Vars'
     4. Navigate back to your ElephantSQL tab and ensure the database URL is copied to your clipboard
     5. On Heroku add a config var named 'DATABASE_URL' and paste your ElephantSQL database URL as the accompanying value, then click 'Add'
     6. Add all other necessary environment variables to this config var section from your project's .env file apart from the DEVELOPMENT variable
     7. Find the 'Deploy' tab for your app on Heroku and click it
-    8. In the Deployment method section click 'Connect to GitHub', type your repo name and click 'Connect'
+    8. In the Deployment method section click 'Connect to GitHub', type your repo name, and click 'Connect'
     9. Click 'Enable Automatic Deploys' to ensure that your GitHub repository and Heroku are synced if you make any further code or project changes
     10. Click 'Deploy Branch' to let Heroku begin building the site
     11. We must now initialise our empty database by clicking 'More' then 'Run console'